Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 If You Can't Measure It, You Can't Improve It. - Peter DruckerClick To Tweet

 Management thinker Peter Drucker was right.
-For you to improve any part of your business, you need to be able to measure it.
-And what easier way to measure using a tool that offers incredible reporting features at no cost from a company that is already collecting vast amounts of data from your company and your customers?
+For you to improve any part of your business, you need to be able to measure it and optimize content.
+And what easier way to measure than using a content analytics tool that offers incredible reporting features at no cost from a company that is already collecting vast amounts of data from your company and your customers?

-By reading the numbers, Google Analytics can capture your business and try to figure out the story they are trying to tell you is THE best way not just to make data-informed marketing decisions but also to improve your marketing performance in general.
+By reading the numbers, Google Analytics can capture your business and try to figure out the story they are trying to tell you is THE best way to make data-informed marketing decisions and improve your marketing performance in general.

-Let’s say, for example, you’ve got an idea for a piece of content.
-You assume that this is the kind of material your customers are waiting for.
-After all, content marketing is just solving the same problems that your product solves through the media you create and promote, right?
+Let’s say, for example, you’ve got an idea to create content for your page.
+You assume this is the material your customers are waiting for.
+After all, great content marketing is about solving the same problems that your product solves through the media you create and promote, right?

-So you do some research online, start creating what you think is the absolute best content around the subject you’ve ever seen, and hit that publish button.
+So, you research online, start creating what you think is the absolute best content around the subject you’ve ever seen, and hit that publish button.

-If you don’t have any analytics, your story will end just there.
-Your piece of content is online, and you’re hoping for the best.
+If you don’t have any analytics help, your story will end there.
+Your content is online, and you’re hoping for the best.
 Maybe you would see new leads coming in, but that’s it.

-By using analytics (and Google Analytics is one of the best, easy and free tools available), you would not only know if that piece of content is hitting the marks, but you can also figure out the rest of the story.
+By using analytics (and Google Analytics is one of the best, easiest, and free tools available), you would not only know if your content creation process is hitting the marks, but you can also figure out the rest of the story.

 What individual pieces led up to that conversion to the people coming to your site?

 It doesn’t only help you to establish your goals.
-It can help you to learn how to repeat the process in the most efficient ways, come up with new content topics, maybe learn how you need to make adjustments to your content, so it does hit the mark, etc.
+It can help you learn how to repeat the process in the most efficient ways, come up with new content topics, maybe learn how you need to make adjustments to your content so it hits the mark, etc.

-• How effective are my Content Marketing efforts?
+• How effective are my Content Marketing objectives?

 • What are the pieces of content that are the least effective and turn visitors away?

 • Which types of content are most effective for converting visitors?
-Which types of content are most effective to build traffic?
+Which content creation process is most effective in building traffic?

 • What are some content topics that I’m missing out on?

-• What are some quick wins that I can implement?
+• What are some quick wins that my marketing team can implement?

-You see, the better data you have, the more informed decisions you can make about your content marketing strategy and how to move forward.
+You see, the better your data and analytics, the more data-driven decisions you can make about your content marketing strategy and how to move forward.

 Implementing Google Analytics on your site

-Now that you know the importance of measuring your Content Marketing efforts using Google Analytics, let’s dive into the basics to help you get started.
+Now that you know the importance of measuring your Content Marketing goals with Google Analytics, let’s dive into the basics to help you get started.
+Remember that Google Analytics 4 (GA4) is now used instead of Universal Analytics.

 Creating a Google Analytics account